Cambridge (Tas.)

 The educational profile of Cambridge exceeds national averages, with above-average qualification levels and academic performance metrics

-In Cambridge, 25.7% of residents aged 15 and above hold university degrees, compared to the SA4 region's 32.8%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 17.3%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 41.9% of residents aged 15 and above holding them, including advanced diplomas (13.2%) and certificates (28.7%).
+Educational qualifications in Cambridge trail regional benchmarks; as of 2016, 25.7% of residents aged 15+ held university degrees compared to the SA4 region's 32.8%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees were most common at 17.3%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.0%).
+Trade and technical skills were prominent, with 41.9% of residents aged 15+ holding vocational credentials – advanced diplomas (13.2%) and certificates (28.7%).

-Educational participation is high, with 27.9% currently enrolled in formal education.
-This includes 11.3% in primary, 6.5% in secondary, and 4.0% in tertiary education.
+Educational participation was high; as of 2016, 27.9% of residents were currently enrolled in formal education.
+This included 11.3% in primary education, 6.5% in secondary education, and 4.0% pursuing tertiary education.

 Frequently Asked Questions - Education